Politiwatch/privacyspy/TERMS_AND_PRIVACY.md

 -   Your IP address and browser "user agent" (in logs and basic analytics, which are periodically rotated)
 -   Aggregate website usage statistics (page views, general geographic breakdowns, device types)

 We only retain collected information for as long as necessary to provide you with your requested service.
-What data we store, we'll protect within commercially acceptable means to prevent loss and theft, as well as unauthorised access, disclosure, copying, use or modification.
+What data we store, we'll protect within commercially acceptable means to prevent loss and theft, as well as unauthorized access, disclosure, copying, use or modification.

 We don't share any personally identifying information publicly or with third-parties, except when required to by a subpoena or valid court order, or when you explicitly publish that information yourself.

-We do not collect any personal information except that which you give yourself to the site, however we will nonetheless make a best-effort attempt to respect Do Not Track (DNT) browser requests.
+We do not collect any personal information except that which you give yourself to the site; however, we will nonetheless make a best-effort attempt to respect Do Not Track (DNT) browser requests.

 Our website may link to external sites that are not operated by us.
-Please be aware that we have no control over the content and practices of these sites, and cannot accept responsibility or liability for their respective privacy policies.
+Please be aware that we have no control over the content and practices of these sites and cannot accept responsibility or liability for their respective privacy policies.

 You are free to refuse our request for your personal information, with the understanding that we may be unable to provide you with some of your desired services.